 Applying and Managing View Filters

-Note A View Filter does not alter the original message data that you capture live or import into Message Analyzer.
-Whenever you run a Trace Session or Browse Session, a View Journal is automatically created as a repository for the results.
+Note A View Filter does not alter the original message data that you capture live or load into Message Analyzer.
+Whenever you run a Live Trace Session or Data Retrieval Session, a View Journal is automatically created as a repository for the results.
 A View Filter simply allows you to return a subset of View Journal data to your session viewer based on specified filtering criteria, for analysis purposes.

 Using the Filter Expression Library